Explore a career in interior design as you learn how to transform any room into a beautiful and functional space.

 The Fabrics of Our Lives

 As an interior designer, you'll spend a lot of time dealing with textiles.
 Fabrics, after all, cover the interior world—from bedding to window treatments to upholstery.
-In this lesson, you'll get an introduction to the various types of fibers available, as well as their various strengths and weaknesses, so that you can make best selections for each application.
+In this lesson, you'll get an introduction to the various types of fibers available, as well as their various strengths and weaknesses, so that you can make the best selection for each application.
 After mastering the various types of textile goods, you'll take a closer look at where you'll be using these fabrics, starting with the various styles of bedding and pillows.
 You'll finish up the lesson with windows—or, more precisely, window treatments—and get some pointers on how to successfully design draperies that will beautifully frame the transition between your stunning interior design and nature's beauty of the outdoors.

 Lights, Camera, Action!

-Light is one of the most important but also one of the trickiest elements to get right in an interior space.
+Light is one of the most important elements, but also one of the trickiest ones to get right in an interior space.
 This lesson will explain the psychology behind good lighting design and help you create the right effect in your space while making it visually interesting without becoming overwhelming or flat and dull.
 You'll also become familiar with the various types of light fixtures available to use in your designs and learn how to select from the many types of artificial light sources available on the market today.

 Design for All

 With the implementation of the Americans with Disabilities Act, barriers were literally removed, allowing a previously excluded population access to spaces meant for everyone.
 In this lesson, you'll explore how to incorporate some of the requirements of this act into the home, creating spaces that allow retirees to age gracefully in their homes.
 And for users with more specific disabilities, you'll learn how to adapt their spaces to allow them to maintain their independence through your design choices.